 Imagine you’re at the grocery store.
 There are two bottles of water for sale.
 Same water inside.
-Same packaging, even.
+The same packaging, even.
 The only difference is the price.
 It wouldn’t be a difficult choice.
-You’d pay the lower price, keep more of your money, and enjoy your drink.
+Most likely, you’d pay the lower price, keep more of your money, and enjoy your drink.
+Luckily, the decision to switch electricity providers can be that simple, as well.

-Some people feel unsure about switching electric providers.
+Some people feel unsure when they switch electric providers.
 What if the new provider doesn’t have enough power and causes you to lose electricity?
 Or what if their maintenance crews aren’t as fast or efficient?

 How can you tell what’s inside the water bottle, so to speak?

-In reality, who you choose as your retail electric provider (REP) has no impact on electricity production or its delivery to your home.
-These providers are not responsible for, nor do they have preferential access to the wires or other infrastructure.
-This is the job of the Transmission and Distribution company (TDSP) and this delivery utility is the same for all REPs serving in the same area.
+REPs are not responsible for, nor do they have preferential access to the wires or other infrastructure.
+This is the job of the Transmission and Distribution company (TDSP) and the TDSP is the same for all REPs serving in the same area.

-We at Energy Ogre watch the market for thousands of rate plans offered by hundreds of electric providers, read through the fine print in the contracts and select the offer that makes the most sense for our members.
+Fortunately, Energy Ogre monitors the market for hundreds of rate plans offered by hundreds of electric providers.
+Our proprietary systems scan through the fine print in the contracts and select the offer that makes the most sense for your home.
 We take into account rate variability and fees that can sometimes be hidden.

 Try our Savings Calculator right now to find out if we can help you pay less!